Revelation (short story): Purgation

 In the vision, Mrs. Turpin sees the souls of people crossing a purple bridge to Heaven through a field of fire being purified.
 Some are cleansed; however she sees the souls of people like herself being punished for committing venial sins.
 Ralph Wood's characterization of O'Connor's view on judgment at the time of death is consistent with the Catholic Church doctrine: "For unrepented venial faults for the payment of temporal punishment due to sin at time of death, the Church has always taught the doctrine of purgatory."

 The protagonist learns by witnessing a vision of Particular Judgment that her righteousness about race and class are wrong and that her satisfaction with the Southern social order that she thanked Jesus for not changing provides a rationale for purgation.
-For O'Connor, consistent with Catholic doctrine, that alone will not save her — Mrs. Turpin's vision implies that the protagonist must initiate a life-changing transformation (for example, to comply with Jesus' commandment, "Love thy neighbor as thyself"), that will involve difficult choices that will entail accepting or rejecting God's grace.
+For O'Connor, consistent with Catholic doctrine, that alone will not save her – Mrs. Turpin's vision implies that the protagonist must initiate a life-changing transformation (for example, to comply with Jesus' commandment, "Love thy neighbor as thyself"), that will involve difficult choices that will entail accepting or rejecting God's grace.

 Violence

 Mary Grace throws her book at Mrs. Turpin after the woman testifies in a silent prayer that her sin is a reward for her faith: "'‘Thank you, Jesus, for making everything the way it is!’
 It could have been different!'"

-In a 1963 introduction to a different short story, O'Connor explained she used violence because she saw no other way to bring her characters to their senses, which is say to at least get them to recognize the offering of divine grace:
+In a 1963 introduction to a different short story, O'Connor explained she used violence because she saw no other way to bring her characters to their senses, which is to say at least get them to recognize the offering of divine grace:

 The cost of the assault to the protagonist is suffering, humiliation, and the realization that if she accepts the revelation as divine grace she must scrap her identity as a gracious Southern woman with its social norms based on corruptions of the Christian virtues.